 2 Peter—Is Jesus Christ Almighty God, or Part of a Trinity?

 Trinitarian bias has influenced translators to render the first verse of the letter of 2 Peter in a way that makes it appear as though Jesus is Almighty God.
 For example, “by the righteousness of our God and Savior Jesus Christ” (2 Peter 1:1 ESV).
-However, the verse is more accurately translated as the following five translations render it:
+However, the verse is more accurately translated as the following thirteen translations render it: “Through the justice of our God and of our savior Jesus the Anointed” (2 Peter 1:1 Hart)

 “Simon Peter, a bondservant and apostle of Jesus Christ: To those to whom there has been allotted the same precious faith as that which is ours through the righteousness of our God and of our Savior Jesus Christ” (2 Peter 1:1 Weymouth).